 The boy in the white shirt rises effortlessly to his feet, loosely clutching his chest then switching to nurse his right elbow before reaching for a chair, pulling it towards himself and taking a seat.
 The BBC has conceded that this boy “appears relatively unscathed”.

 Said Ali, in the red top, raises his head and peers quizzically around at his comrades before craning his neck to see past Asi in order to look into the camera.

-As the camera pulls back a boy in a yellow ‘Super 9′ t-shirt (Lutfi Arsi) rises from an odd kneeling position and begins flailing his head and torso and rolling his eyes as a team of medics sweeps in.
+As the camera pulls back a boy in a yellow ‘Super 9′ t-shirt (Lutfi Arsi) rises from an odd sprawling position and begins flailing his head and torso and rolling his eyes as a team of medics sweeps in.
 The medic to the right of screen immediately begins attending to Said Ali’s foot without examining it while Asi, apparently distracted from his distress, looms over and gazes at the procedure.

 All the young men in the “tableau” scene appear preoccupied with the camera, most strikingly at this point.
 (Note too the position of the curtain, pulled back behind the window, creating good lighting conditions; in a scene filmed some days earlier the curtain hangs down straight in front of the window).

 Below are composites of the full sequence, combining footage from the 29 August 2013 BBC News report and ‘Saving Syria’s Children’ (firstly slideshow, then thumbnails followed by larger images).

 Mohammed Asi, Anas Said Ali and the boy in the black vest are filmed arriving at Atareb Hospital with another boy who can plainly be seen grinning into the camera.